Rhombik/rhombik-object-repository/README.md

 We're commited to federation.
 If rhombik ever goes down or gets baught, you can just take our source and launch a new repo.
 It will be easy for users to migrate their projects.
 Don't bet on another horse you don't have control of.

+##Donate!

+We accept bitcoin at 147dJaeXj9sXcnRrGJ3Zpu7tSh2wyyj9Rw, other donations can be sent to traverse.da@gmail.com.

 ###Developer information###

 Rhombik uses: